 d) Provide evidence from at least 2 other sources to criticise the view of the cartoon.
 I would like you to show that the cartoon is NOT entirely accurate about the event or effect of the event to which it refers.
 Acknowledge your sources.

-4. Find one more political cartoon of your own from April or May and do the same with it as above.
+4. Find one more political cartoon of your own from July and August and do the same with it as above.
 (Try @BrookesTimes on Twitter)

 5. Print out your work ready for the start of term.

+A) January 2022 (Compare to the Saatchi and Saatchi campaign poster for Margaret Thatcher)